JadsonSouzaDev/airtable-challenge-timeline/README.md

     npm start
     ```

-## Future enhancements I’d like to add
+## Future enhancements I'd like to add
 - Zoom in/out on the timeline
 - Drag-and-drop to adjust event dates
 - Inline editing with persistent state